Hidden disabilities and dementia: Can a sunflower lanyard help me?

 There is a danger of vulnerable adults or children becoming more identifiable when wearing a lanyard, badge or wristband.
 This is especially the case if unaccompanied or in public areas, which are not secure.

-It's your decision whether you find the lanyard scheme useful.
+It's an individual’s decision whether they find the lanyard scheme useful.
 Many people with dementia really like their sunflower lanyard and find the scheme helpful.

 Alzheimer's Society wants businesses and organisations to help customers as individuals.
 We support more awareness and training about dementia and other complex conditions.